-You can make your own natural home remedy against itchiness caused by insect bites, sunburn, dry skin or allergies with just a few ingredients.
-This soothing DIY anti-itch lotion nourishes the skin and promotes healing.
+Got an itch caused by insect bites, sunburn, dry skin or allergies?
+You can make your own natural anti itch home remedy.
+And with just a few ingredients.
+This soothing DIY anti-itch lotion nourishes your skin naturally and promotes healing.

 Causes of itching

-And do not underestimate the psychological component.
-Stress can lead to itchy skin as well – or the fact that you are reading a post about a home remedy for itching… 😉
+Oh – and do not underestimate the psychological component.
+Stress can lead to itchy skin as well.
+Or the fact that you’re reading a post about itching… 😉

-While it’s unlikely that the occasional stress itching has you reach for a remedy, insect bites quickly make me looking for the tube of anti-itch ointment.
-Medicinal treatments for itching, such as antipruritics, certainly have their place, but using a home remedy can be your first line of defense.
+Medicinal treatments for itching, such as antipruritics, certainly have their place.
+But using a home remedy can be your first line of defense.

-Being a highly concentrated form of herbal ingredients, essential oils offer natural treatment for a variety of ailments.
-The more I learn about them, the more I suspect that herbs might actually provide a cure for almost everything.
+Being a highly concentrated form of herbal ingredients, essential oils offer a natural treatment for itchy skin.

-There is one disadvantage, though: Home remedies usually require frequent application and therefore much more patience.
-Unfortunately, that’s the point where I fail often…
+There is one disadvantage, though: Home remedies usually require frequent application.
+And much more patience.
+Unfortunately, that’s the point where I usually fail…

 First, make a basic skin-care balm mixture:

 - 1 tbsp (about 10 g) beeswax pellets